ArdavanKhalij/K-Arm-Bandit/README.md

 This directory contains the implementation of a bandit (bandit.py), and the skeleton of a bandit learning program (main.py).
 The goal of this assignment is to implement learning rules in main.py so that the agent learns the bandit.
 The second goal is to learn fast: having the highest learning curve, or lowest cumulative regret, among the students doing this exercise, gives bonus points.

+## License
+This project is licensed under the terms of the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 The bandit
 ==========